Six Quotes on Regenerating Cities to Tackle the Climate Crisis from reSITE 2019

 As we forward from REGENERATE, some quotes, thought and ideas hang in our minds.
 When we think about regenerating our cities - making the old new again utilizing repurposed space with rejuvenated programs, a crucial question was how to incorporate climate action into city-making.

-We already explored Eight Quotes Still Stuck in Our Minds from reSITE 2019, but here are a few more - all dealing with what is on all of our minds - climate change.
+We already explored Eight Quotes Still Stuck in Our Minds from reSITE 2019, but here are a few more, all dealing with what is on all of our minds—climate change.

 Studio Precht founder, Chris Precht considers himself part of a generation of architects who recognize the objective reality beyond our fictional stories.
 Utilizing natural materials with a low carbon footprint, his spaces are designed to bring back nature, and agriculture into the city, reconnecting us with the very sources that sustain life.
 His work acknowledges the importance of not just our own health and well-being, but our environment as well.
+Listen to Chris on Design and the City.

 Anni Sinnemäki is the Helsinki’s deputy mayor of the urban environment and she has set her sight on making the Finnish capital carbon neutral by 2035.
 Our dependency on fossil fuels is doing just that - destroying the things we love.
 She acknowledges the ambition in their goal - and that climate action demands change from the way we do things, and at an accelerated speed.